profsmith89/ctps/_sources/glossary.md

 **standard:** a documented and widely agreed-upon method for doing something.

 **standard input / standard output:** these are the default locations where a script reads input (i.e., via the `input` function in Python) and writes its output (via the print function in most programming languages).
-You can change this default, but often the default is to read and write to the Shell.
+You can change this default, but often the default is to read and write to the shell.

 **state:** information that describes the current context.
 A machine keeps state to help it remember what it is doing.